cpkal/cpkal/README.md

 - 👋 Hi, I’m @cpkal
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development that have scalability
-- 🌱 I’m currently learning Docker, Jenkins and some Front End frameworks
+- 🌱 I’m currently learning Docker, Jenkins, and Best Practices for Scalable Applications.
-- 💞️ I’m looking to collaborate on Website Development especially on Front End side
+- 💞️ I’m looking to collaborate on Website Development especially on Front End  or even Backend.
 - 📫 How to reach me: haikalg2003@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Always curious and Learner